 It’s great when our children do well at something they take on, and observing that creates some of a parent’s proudest moments.
 And our children will excel in many things if they are given the support, respect, trust, and space that they deserve.
 We just need to keep out of their way and let their own innate motivation guide them to the authentic heights that neither we nor the testers of potential can predict.

-Wendy Priesnitz is the editor of Life Learning Magazine, a journalist with 40 years of experience, the author of twelve books, and the mother of two daughters who learned without school in the 1970s and '80s.
+Wendy Priesnitz is the founder and editor of Life Learning Magazine, a journalist with over 40 years of experience, the author of thirteen books, and the mother of two daughters who learned without school in the 1970s and '80s.